 Nesgjá is located at the main continental plates that split Iceland between the North American plate and the Eurasian plate.

-It wasn’t until 2009 when Erlendur Bogason dove the breathtaking Nesgjá for the first time and it’s still quite unknown, only visited by few divers and snorkelers every year and still almost completely untouched.
+It wasn’t until 2009 that Erlendur Bogason dove the breathtaking Nesgjá for the first time and it’s still quite unknown, only visited by few divers and snorkelers every year and still almost completely untouched.
 Often you can see the Arctic Char laying around in hiding in the crevices and shades around the bottom or being viciously attacked by 10 ducklings when trying to leave the crack.
-The beauty about Nesgjá isn’t only visible to the ones that go diving or snorkeling, it’s all around.
+The beauty of Nesgjá isn’t only visible to the ones that go diving or snorkeling, it’s all around.

 - Availability: All year around.